 Always in her signature color pink, Bliss’ bubbly personality shines through her brilliant smile.
 Utilizing her Master’s of Accountancy, her days are spent crunching numbers at a lakeside marina.
 Bliss’ passion is advocating for individuals with disabilities.
 She is currently the committee chairwoman for Harvesting Inclusive Play, a committee that is fundraising for a universally inclusive playground in Chattanooga.
 Bliss is always seeking ways to educate and advocate for the needs of individuals with disabilities.
 Her adventurous side demands she try everything at least once, from adaptive snow skiing to live television.
 Bliss’ most important moments in life are spent showing the world to her daughter Annabelle.

-Involved with Ms. Wheelchair Tennessee since 2014
+-Involved with the Ms. Wheelchair Tennessee organization since 2014-

 Amanda was introduced to the Ms. Wheelchair Tennessee organization in 2014 by Ms. Wheelchair Tennessee 2013 Bliss Welch.
 Amanda served as Ms. Wheelchair Tennessee 2014 and competed in the Ms. Wheelchair America competition in Long Beach, CA. Since her year as a titleholder, Amanda has stayed involved with the Tennessee program and continues to advocate for people with disabilities.